Book

 Acknowledgements

-Special thanks to the Kohala community of children, parents, teachers, and principals, especially Principal Danny Garcia of Kohala Elementary.
+Special thanks to the Kohala community of children, parents, teachers, and principals, especially Principal Danny Garcia at Kohala Elementary.
 It was only doing the program together, we were able to help so many children find a new way of life and bring light to their authentic nature.

 Check out the sequencing of lessons. ( p.35) Wonder the sequences of movement lessons are building blocks to a language.
 The language comes from the body and goes to the brain.

-Discounts for 10 or more copies
+Discounts are available for 10 or more copies

-There are discounts for orders 10 or more books.
 Contact us for a code.
 Allow ten days for a reply.

 Parents, Children, and Teachers of Kohala Communities